moppedijk/jsd_03_components/README.md

 ## Synopsis

 The aim of generating an component library and style guide for this project was to create an development environment which is easy to maintain.
 This style guide needs to be developed for reuse like for example Bootstrap.
-But what's the difference between an component library and an style guide?
+But what's the difference between an component libraries, style guides, and toolkits?

-In developing this part of the project we looked at some tools:
+In developing this part of the project I looked at the following tools:
 - Pattern primer (on Node) (https://github.com/squashvoice/Pattern-Primer-on-Node)
 - Fabricator (https://fbrctr.github.io/)
 - Sourcejs (https://sourcejs.com/)